Multiple Sclerosis (MS) center

 Certain cells produce myelin, which surrounds and protects nerve fibers in the brain and spinal cord.
 MS attacks these cells.
 This disrupts the central nervous system, causing unpredictable and disabling physical and cognitive problems.

-Notable among these are oral Dimethyl fumarate (Tecfidera), injected Beta interferons (such as Avonex and Plegridy), infused Natalizumab (Tysabri) and Alemtuzumab (Lemtrada).
-Kane Hall Barry also infuses high dose cortosteroids for treating MS attacks.
-Physical therapy and counselling are also important tools for managing MS.
+Notable among these are oral Dimethyl fumarate (Tecfidera®), injected Beta interferons (such as Avonex® and Plegridy®), infused Natalizumab (Tysabri®) and Alemtuzumab (Lemtrada®).
+Kane Hall Barry also infuses high dose corticosteroids for treating MS attacks.
+Physical therapy and counseling are also important tools for managing MS.